QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Prescribed Motion File**

 The translation and rotation of the ground, where the tower bottom of the wind turbine is constrained, can be prescribed using a prescribed motion file of the following format.
 The translation and rotation is applied to the "ground" to which a bottom fixed turbine is directly connected.

-If a floating wind turbine is simulated the prescribed motion will only affect elements that are constrained to the seabed (typically the mooring line anchors).
-By using the keyword *CONSTRAINEDFLOATER* in the turbine substructure definition it is also possible to prescribe the translation/rotation of the floater directly.
+If a **floating wind turbine** is simulated the prescribed motion will only affect elements that are constrained to the seabed (typically the mooring line anchors).
+By using the keyword **FIXEDFLOATER** (see :ref:`Miscellaneous Substructure Parameters`) in the turbine substructure definition it is also possible to prescribe the translation/rotation of the floater directly.

 .. code-block:: console
 	:caption: : An exemplary prescribed motion file